thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

    The `TActual` object will be populated if a value was passed into `Assert.That(...)`, or a delegate with a return value was executed successfully.

 3. Override the `GetFailureMessage` method to return a message when the assertion fails.
+While you're inside the `Passes()` method you can also set an `OverriddenMessage` string property that will take priority instead.
+This can be useful if you want to change the failure message dynamically.
+For example, the default is 'Expected x but received y' - But if one of the values is null, we want to change the message to 'No expected value was passed into the assertion'.

 4. Create the extension method!
    This is where things can start to look daunting because of the generic constraints, but this allows chaining assertions together.